microbit-foundation/dev-docs/software/makecode.md

 - https://github.com/lancaster-university/microbit basic wrapper around the DAL
 - https://github.com/lancaster-university/microbit-dal

+### App
+An app is available for [Windows 10](https://www.microsoft.com/en-gb/p/makecode-for-micro-bit/9pjc7sv48lcx?rtc=1&activetab=pivot:overviewtab)

+### Offline
+ An [offline version of the MakeCode editor](https://makecode.microbit.org/offline) is available for use in situations where there is limited or no internet connectivity.

 ### Documentation
 - [MakeCode for micro:bit reference](https://makecode.microbit.org/reference) provides information and examples on using the blocks
 - [MakeCode Technical Docs](https://makecode.com/docs) for general development